RaydelMiranda/aws-python-layer-template/Readme.md

 # AWS Python Lambda Layer template.

-Lambda layers allow to deploy sources that can be used for several services, this avoid duplicated dependencies and reduces the storage capacity used by services.
+Lambda layers allow to deploy sources that can be used for several services, this avoid duplicated dependencies and reduces the storage used by services.

 ## Usage